hackingmaterials/atomate/docs/index.rst

 5. **Is there a command line tool?**

-The ``mmwf`` tool is there but somewhat under development.
+The ``atwf`` tool is there but somewhat under development.
 If you know what you are doing it is probably helpful, if you don't know what you are doing then using this tool probably will not lead to your success in running a workflow.

 =================
 Citing atomate